Suite | Team, Growth, Professional, Enterprise, or Enterprise Plus |

 - Expand your voice support footprint across countries without the need for local phone numbers.

 When a customer calls your business using the call button or link you set up, the call will be placed using their web browser.
 The messaging Web Widget hosts the call and guides the caller through the call flow.
-The call will be placed on the digital line that you configured in your Talk settings.
+The call will be placed on the digital line that you configured.

 When the call is received, It behaves in the same way as a regular PSTN phone call, it’s placed in the standard call queue for the next available agent.
 Once the agent answers the call, a ticket is created.